raaghavvd/chnsh.github.io/_pages/about.md

 Welcome to my website!

-I'm a MS CS student specializing in Machine Learning and Artificial Intelligence at [Khoury College of Computer Sciences](https://khoury.northeastern.edu/), advised by [Dr Rose Yu](http://roseyu.com/).
+I have recently graduated with an MS in CS specializing in Machine Learning and Artificial Intelligence at [Khoury College of Computer Sciences](https://khoury.northeastern.edu/), advised by [Dr Rose Yu](http://roseyu.com/).
 I have spent some time as a research intern at [PathAI](https://pathai.com) (Summer 2020) and [Apprentice Health](https://apprenticehealth.com) (2019) where I applied machine learning to solving challenging problems in healthcare and improving patient outcomes.

 **Research Interests**:
 My current skills lie in the area of graph neural networks, multi-task and meta-learning and I particularly enjoy solving problems in the low-data regime.
 I am generally interested in optimization and deep learning.